betsalel-williamson/GenAIBusinessCardScanner/dagster_card_processor/README.md

     Now, open `.env` in a text editor and set your `GOOGLE_API_KEY`.
 The other variables can typically be left as defaults.

-3. **Set up Python Virtual Environment:**

-    ```bash
-    python3 -m venv .venv
-    source .venv/bin/activate
-    pip install --upgrade pip
-    pip install -r requirements.txt
-    ```

-4. **Google Sheets Service Account Setup:**
+3. **Google Sheets Service Account Setup:**
     To enable Google Sheets integration, you need to create a Google Cloud Platform (GCP) project, enable the Google Sheets API, and create a service account key.
 Follow these steps:

     a.  **Create a GCP Project:** If you don't have one, create a new project in the [Google Cloud Console](https://console.cloud.google.com/).

     b.  **Enable Google Sheets API:** In your GCP project, navigate to "APIs & Services" > "Library" and search for "Google Sheets API".
 Enable it.

     c.  **Create Service Account Key:**
         - In the GCP Console, go to "APIs & Services" > "Credentials".
         - Click "CREATE CREDENTIALS" > "Service account".
         - Follow the prompts to create a new service account.
 Grant it the "Editor" role (or a more restrictive role if preferred) for the Google Sheet you intend to access.